 Mission and mandate of IFAS–Research

-A regional mandate over the whole of Southern Africa: South Africa, Angola, Botswana, Lesotho, Malawi, Mozambique, Namibia, Swaziland, Zambia and Zimbabwe.
+A regional mandate over the whole of Southern Africa: South Africa, Angola, Botswana, Democratic Republic of the Congo, Lesotho, Malawi, Mozambique, Namibia, Republic of the Congo, Swaziland, Zambia and Zimbabwe.

 Four main objectives: